dischoen/atomvm_hello_world/README.md

 On my machine (Dell laptop with Ubuntu 22 LTS) two serial devices are created when I connect the ESP32S3:
+- /dev/ttyACM0
-/dev/ttyACM0 and /dev/ttyACM1
+- /dev/ttyACM1

-After playing around a bit, the following usage of the ports works best for me: use ACM0 for erasing and uploading firmware and projects use ACM1 to communicate with the board at runtime (e.g. picocom)
+After playing around a bit, the following usage of the ports works best for me:
+- use ACM0 for erasing and uploading firmware and projects
+- use ACM1 to communicate with the board at runtime (e.g. picocom)

 The other way around also worked, but uploading is much slower and the communication with the terminal program crashes during uploads.